gpbacay/PROJECT_H.A.R.A.Y.A/README.md

 - Computer Automation: HARAYA can automate various computer tasks, streamlining workflows and enhancing productivity.

-- Question Answering: Powered by Google's Large language model PaLM2 bison model, HARAYA can answer a wide range of questions and engage in informative conversations.
+- Question Answering: HARAYA utilizes Google's advanced Large language model PaLM2 chat-bison foundation model to provide accurate answers to a diverse array of questions and engage in informative discussions.
+This large language model (LLM) is renowned for its outstanding proficiency in language understanding, generation, and conversational skills.
+Specifically fine-tuned for natural multi-turn dialogues, the model proves to be an excellent option for text-based tasks related to code, where interactive back-and-forth conversations are essential.

 - Web Data Scraping: HARAYA has the capability to scrape data from the internet, facilitating automated data extraction and analysis.